zolutal/dwat/README.md

 **Current Features**:
 - Get a list of types by name
 - Get a map of types by name
-- Recursive formating of parsed struct, union information to C style definitions
+- Recursive formating of parsed struct and union information to C style definitions

-**TODO**:
-- test array lengths more thoroughly
+- Get members of structs/unions
-- get return types of subprocedures
+- Get underlying types of modifiers (volatile/const/etc...)
-- support printing more than just structs (some more generic formatting function?)
-- make size information on types accessible
+- Get byte size information for types
-- many other things
+- Get bit sizes for bit field struct members

 # Examples